 Top Reasons for Start-up Failure

 When we look at the top 20 reasons startups fail, the top one reason as we discussed earlier is not lacked markets.
-Ran out of cash, not the right team, get outcompeted, pricing/cost issues, a product without a business model all result from bad execution.
+Ran out of cash, not the right team, lose to competitors, pricing/cost issues, a product without a business model.
+All these failures result from bad execution.
 Are you surprised?

 Execution involves a lot of things.
 Some major ones, include, putting together a great team, which you can see from this course: https://www.bizskillsacademy.com/courses/vision-team-building-dynamics